 College Station, Texas

-Trey Trahan, Brad McWhirter, Conner Bryan, Sarah Cancienne, Shelby Downs, Yichen Lee, Charles Weimer
+Trey Trahan, Leigh Breslau, Brad McWhirter, Conner Bryan, Sarah Cancienne, Shelby Downs, Yichen Lee, Charles Weimer

 AIA New Orleans Honorable Mention for Unbuilt Architecture, 2017